 How to submit test results

-Certified test results must be forwarded to the Water Department within seven (7) calendar days following the completion of the testing procedure.
+Certified test results must be received by the Water Department within seven (7) calendar days following the completion of the testing procedure.